nunet/device-management-service/dms/onboarding/README.md

 ### 5. Data Types

-- `models.BlockchainAddressPrivKey`: This contains public key, private key and mnenmoic associated with it.
+- `types.BlockchainAddressPrivKey`: This contains public key, private key and mnenmoic associated with it.
 This is generated when user opts to create a payment address / wallet using the api functionality.

-- `models.CapacityForNunet`: This is the input provided by the compute provider user to start the onboarding process.
+- `types.CapacityForNunet`: This is the input provided by the compute provider user to start the onboarding process.

-- `models.Metadata`: This contains information about the machine stored by the DMS.
+- `types.Metadata`: This contains information about the machine stored by the DMS.
 It is generated as a result of the onboarding process.

-- `models.Provisioned`: This has total capacity of the machine onboarded by the user.
+- `types.Provisioned`: This has total capacity of the machine onboarded by the user.

-- `models.OnboardingStatus`: This is returned while retrieving the onboarding status.
+- `types.OnboardingStatus`: This is returned while retrieving the onboarding status.

-- `models.AvailableResources`: This has the available capacity that has been onboarded to Nunet.
+- `types.AvailableResources`: This has the available capacity that has been onboarded to Nunet.

 ### 6. Testing